tradeparadex/code-samples/java/README.md

 What this example does:

 * Retrieves a JWT to be used to make requests to private endpoints of the API
-* Create a new market order using the JWT token from previous step
+* Creates a new market order using the JWT token from previous step

 ### Script notes